 The Effect date is the day after the claim period end date and is when the claim becomes payable.
+E.g. if an apprenticeship commenced on 1 January, then 30 June is the Claim period end date for the first payment.
+The effect date would subsequently be 1 July.

-Payment Effect date First payment Six months from the date of commencement or recommencement Second payment Six months from Effect date for first payment
+Payment Effect date First payment Six months from the date of commencement or recommencement